julkue/wabp/README.md

   - Describe your project here

 ## 4. Grunt tasks
-The build process is split into the following approaches:
+The boilerplate has tasks for different approaches:

 ### 4.1 Dev build
 The build for development.
 Run it with `$ grunt dev`.